belastephan/Game-Project/README.md

 Completed

 ## Project Description
-The aims of this project is to develop a game in Python copying the famous game called even or odd which the user will be challenged by the computer to perform one or more matches if desired.
+The aim of this project is to develop a game in Python copying the famous game called even or odd which the user will be challenged by the computer to perform one or more matches if desired.

 ## The Steps
 This game was developed in Python language, using the variable concepts, function definitions, conditionals (if, elif, else), data processing etc.